 What to expect from Trail School?

 Each day will include a hike through the forests and fields, often away from the main trail system.
 Naturalists will have field guides, magnifying lenses, observation jars, and other tools of discovery to help children deepen their curiosity and facilitate on-the-spot learning.
-Of course, nature itself will provide anything else we need, and there will be time for free play and the space for each child to connect with nature in their own way.
-Our 182-acre “classroom” is rich with diverse habitats, including streams, forests, wetlands, beaver ponds, and open meadows.
+Of course, nature itself will provide anything else we need.
+The day’s adventure will include a blend of guided activities, designed by our naturalists, and ample time for free exploration, nature play, and space for each child to connect with nature in their own way.
+Our 270-acre “classroom” is rich with diverse habitats, including streams, forests, wetlands, beaver ponds, and open meadows.
 Below is a list of some of our favorite locations to explore!

 - Stream and Pond Exploration: Flowing through our preserve we have Baltimore Brook, Mulroy Brook, Spring Brook, Boulder Brook, and the static Phillips Pond.
 These water sources are excellent locations to explore aquatic wildlife and discover the wonders of water.

 - Peanut Hill: On top of a hill in a secondary growth forest of maples, aspens, and hornbeams, there’s a variety of sticks of all shapes and sizes scattered about making Peanut Hill our favorite location to build forts!

 - The Beaver Dams: Along Baltimore Brook is a beaver pond with an active dam that provides a first hand resource for observing the impact of beavers and how they instinctively work to change the land.